Extreme Changes in Changes: Asymptotic Theory

 \item $n_{gt}(1-q)=o(k_{gt})$ and $\log \left[ n_{gt}\left( 1-q\right) \right] =o\left( \sqrt{k_{gt}}\right) $ for each $g,t\in \{0,1\}^{2}.$

 \item $F_{Y_{11}}^{-1}\left( q\right) /F_{Y_{01}}^{-1} \circ F_{Y_{00}} \circ F_{Y_{10}}^{-1}\left( q\right) \rightarrow \varsigma \in \left( 0,\infty \right) $. \end{enumerate}

+We provide some discussions about these conditions.
 Following \citet{athey2006identification}, Condition 1 assumes random sampling within each time and treatment group, and independence across time periods and groups.
 Thus, it presumes repeated cross sections rather than panel data.
 Condition 2 imposes the regularly varying tail conditions on all four conditional distributions of the outcome.
+More generally, the regularly varying tail condition is equivalent to that the underlying distribution belongs to the domain of attraction of the extreme value distribution with a positive tail index.
+See, for example, \citet[][Chapter 1]{de2007extreme}.
 Since we derive the convergence rate, the second-order Pareto tail approximation is inevitable.
 The second-order parameter $\rho _{gt}$ governs the distance between the true underlying distribution and the Pareto one.
-As remarked previously, this condition imposes a rather mild restriction.
+As remarked previously, this condition imposes a rather mild restriction and also satisfies the common support condition.
 Condition 3 requires that the sample sizes of all subsamples are asymptotically of the same order of magnitude.

 Condition 4 specifies the order of the tail thresholds used in estimation.
-For simplicity of illustration, we select $k_{gt}$ to be of a smaller order than $n_{gt}^{2\rho _{gt}/\left( 1+2\rho _{gt}\right) }$ so that the estimators incur negligible asymptotic biases relative to variances.
+For simplicity of illustration, we select $k_{gt}$ to be of a smaller order than $n_{gt}^{2\rho _{gt}/\left( 1+2\rho_{gt}\right) }$ so that the estimators incur negligible asymptotic biases relative to variances.
 This requirement is similar in spirit to under-smoothing bandwidths in kernel estimation or under-smoothing dimensions in sieve estimation.
-Condition 5 imposes restrictions on the rate at which the quantile level $q$ under investigation tends to the unit in the drifting sequence.
-In particular, $q$ should tend to the unit sufficiently fast so that the quantile under investigation is extreme.
-Otherwise, the $q$ quantile is not in the tail and can be better estimated by the standard method.
-This condition is also common in the extreme quantile literature \citep[e.g.,][Chapter 4]{de2007extreme}.
-Condition 6 requires that the limit of the counterfactual outcome ratio is finite as $q$ tends to the unit.
+On the other hand, if we select $k_{gt}$ to be of the same order of $n_{gt}^{2\rho _{gt}/\left( 1+2\rho_{gt}\right) }$, the asymptotic bias becomes non-negligible, whose expression is complicated.
+In particular, the asymptotic bias involves the second-order parameter $\rho_{gt}$ \citep[e.g.,][Chapter 3]{de2007extreme}.
+Estimation of this parameter is challenging since it requires further restrictions on the underlying distribution \citep[e.g.,][]{cheng2001confidence, haeusler2007, CarpentierKim2014}, which are hard to interpret and hard to justify.
+Furthermore, such bias estimators entail slower rates of convergence.
+Given these limitations, we focus on the asymptotics based on undersmoothing for a better statistical inference.